 Paint Finishes Affect How We See Color

-Unless you're an interior designer, decorator or professional painter, it's hard to understand how the different types of finishes.
+Unless you're an interior designer, decorator or professional painter, it's hard to understand the different types of finishes.
 The easiest difference is how durable each paint finish is over time.
 Paint finishes also affect how much light is absorbed or reflected off the painted surface.
 Learning about today's finishes offers three benefits to the savvy homeowner picking paints.

 - Hiding imperfections in your home's walls and trim is easier with the right paint finish.

 - Washability is determined by your choice of paint finishes, especially when there are little ones at home.
+A common question is eggshell paint washable?
+Yes, eggshell is easier to clean than flat finishes but use a gentle touch.

 - Durability increases with finishes that are glossy because they contain a higher ratio of adhesive binder that solidifies into a solid surface.